-To measure the ranges of dissolved organic carbon (DOC) concentration and natural organic matter (NOM) character over space and time, river sampling was conducted from October 2018 to February 2020.
-Water samples were collected and analyzed at UBC for DOC concentration and NOM character via high temperature combustion and UV-Vis spectroscopy, respectively (details follow in ‘Analytical Techniques’).
-The river sampling program designed for this project included synoptic sampling of 12 sites across the Sooke and Leech water supply areas (WSA), and an additional 6 stations that continuously monitored river stage and passively collected water samples in between station vists.
-Results of synoptic sampling analyses were used to elucidate spatial and temporal patterns in NOM and DOC.
+Surface water samples were collected between October 2018 and February 2020 to measure dissolved organic carbon (DOC) concentration and natural organic matter (NOM) character through space and time in the Greater Victoria Water Supply Area (GVWSA).Samples were analyzed at UBC for DOC concentration and NOM character via high temperature combustion and UV-Vis spectroscopy, respectively (details follow in ‘Analytical Techniques’).
+The sampling program designed for this project included synoptic sampling of 12 sites across the Sooke and Leech water supply areas (WSA), as well as installation of monitoring and sampling stations at 6 sites in the Leech WSA.
+This chapter details methods that were common to all subsequent chapters.

-Sampling sites
+Synoptic Sampling sites